Fashion Designer

 If I've got an idea for a new piece of clothing, what's the fastest way to actually get a prototype created?

-Asked by Kevin H. over 12 years ago
+Asked by Kevin H. almost 13 years ago

 Find a way to get your idea produced in small batches to test market demand and production feasibility for your concept.
 So get samples made pronto!
 Get on craigslist or ask your friends for references for tailors, silk-screen print shops anything you need to understand what goes into making the product...
 The goal here shouldn't be perfection but to get feedback fast, so you can adjust, refine, sell, and get more feedback - repeat!
 However, if you have access to a factory, I highly recommend working with them as early as possible.
 You can come up with an amazing prototype but if it can't be practically produced en masse that won't work either.
 People focus so much on testing market demand but the prototyping process is also a great opportunity to get insight into the production feasibility of your concept.
 But between the two, it's easier and better to focus on market demand first.
 You can always scramble when the sales orders come in!